 Odds for futures bets are set during the preseason, but can change throughout the season based on news and results.

 For the purposes of MVP betting, players will be listed in order of the favorites.
-So, defending MVP Giannis Antetokounmpo (-5000 on DraftKings Sportsbook) is considered a virtual lock to win the award.
+So, Luka Doncic (+410 at FanDuel at the beginning of the season) was considered the favorite to win the award.

 These odds refer to the potential payout if the bet is successful.
 So, a $20 bet on Doncic would only profit $82, whereas a $10 bet on a longshot such as Joel Embiid (+3000) would pay out $310.

 Where you can bet on the MVP legally